He23333000/Proto-KT-Prototypical-Meta-Learning-for-Few-Shot-Knowledge-Tracing/README.md

 | Proto-KT (k=8) | 0.6671 | 0.6409 | 0.6804 | 0.1259 |
 | MAML-SAKT | 0.6438 | 0.6141 | 0.9737 | 0.2576 |

-### Key Finding

-Proto-KT demonstrates superior performance in the few-shot regime (1-10 interactions), achieving its design objective of rapid adaptation to new students with minimal interaction history.
-This improvement comes at the cost of reduced overall performance on longer sequences, illustrating the fundamental adaptability-generalization trade-off in meta-learning.
-These results suggest that Proto-KT is particularly well-suited for cold-start scenarios in educational systems, while traditional approaches like SAKT remain preferable for students with extensive interaction histories.

 ### Learning Curves